explodinggradients/ragas/docs/source/getstarted/evaluation.md

 <img src="../_static/imgs/quickstart-output.png" alt="quickstart-outputs" width="800" height="600" />
 </p>

-And that's it!
+That's all!

-If you have any suggestions, feedback, or issues, please share them in the [issue section](https://github.com/explodinggradients/ragas/issues).
+If you have any suggestions, feedback or issues, please share them in the [issue section](https://github.com/explodinggradients/ragas/issues).
 We value your input.